nu-wireless/docs/docs/admin/bylaws.md

     1. All activities conducted in the Lab should be assumed public for all Members.
     2. Door usage as well as the lab space are monitored using a security and camera system.
         1. This footage may be held indefinitely and viewed by any of the Staff or Officers.
-    3. Storage for projects and
+    3. Storage for personal and class projects may be accessed at any time by Club Staff and Officers.

 ### C. Staff Positions
 1. The Staff of the Club and their roles shall be: